 Disclaimer:We make every effort to keep the information contained in this site current, but we cannot guarantee the reliability, accuracy, or availability of products, information or graphics used, and shown, on this site.
 Also, while we make every effort to be accurate and efficient in our business and website, we make no warranties that there are no mistakes or omissions in the information contained in this site, or that there will be no inaccuracies and interruptions in the use of this site.
 We are not responsible for any harm caused by any piece of Christina Malle jewelry.
 Please do not hesitate to contact us with any questions about our products, services or website.

 - Jewelry photographs are by John Curry and Ralph Gabriner; artist shots are by Stephanie Halmos.

 - I have environmental and fair labor concerns regarding the jewelry industry, what are your practices?

 - We’re concerned too!
 Christina was formerly a human rights attorney, and is all too familiar with the ravages of unregulated industries, ‘blood’ stones and unfair labor practices.
-Christina uses recycled gold, and is committed to responsibly sourced gemstones.
+Christina uses "recycled" gold (certified "recycled" by the refiner in New York State), and sources gemstones from known vendors.
 As consumers, we can all do our part by asking about the origins of products, and avoiding commercially-produced goods made in questionable factories.
-The environmental impact is mitigated by recycling metals and working with reputable sources.
-Christina Malle Jewelry is a proud member of Ethical Metalsmiths, and Christina is working with others in the industry to advance responsibly sourced gemstones, gold and silver.
+The environmental impact is mitigated by buying Fairmined metal, repurposing metals and working with reputable sources.
+Christina Malle Jewelry is a proud member of Ethical Metalsmiths, and Christina is working with others in the industry to advance traceability, transparency and accountability in the sourcing of gemstones, gold and silver.